Elvira Saadi

-Elvira Fuadovna Saadi (born January 2, 1952) is a retired gymnast from the former Soviet Union who is now an elite gymnastics coach in Canada.
+Elvira Fuadovna Saadi (born January 2, 1952) is a retired gymnast from the former Soviet Union and a former elite gymnastics coach in Canada.

 As a member of the Soviet Union's women's gymnastics team, Saadi shared in the team gold medals at the 1972 and 1976 Olympics.
 She placed 8th in the all-around at the 1972 Olympics and 7th all-around at the 1976 Olympics.

 Saadi won the all-around, balance beam and floor exercise at the 1973 USSR national championships.
 That year, she tied for first on vault at the 1973 World University Games, where she also placed 3rd in the all-around.

 At the 1974 World Championships, she earned a share of the USSR team gold, placed fourth in the all-around and captured the bronze medal on floor exercise.

 Following the 1976 Olympics, Saadi accepted a coaching position at the Moscow Dynamo Club, where she was the coach of Soviet gymnast Tatiana Groshkova, who placed third all-around in the 1989 U.S.S.R. gymnastics championships and placed first all-around at the 1990 Trophee Massilia.

-Saadi was born in Tashkent, U.S.S.R..
+Saadi was born in Tashkent, U.S.S.R.
 She relocated to Canada in 1991 to become a coach at the Canadian gym Cambridge Kips, where she trained Canadian Olympians Yvonne Tousek and Crystal Gilmore.